 PROJECT: OVERDRAFT FEE ANALYSIS is a Common Core Standards-aligned project, where students mathematically assess the overdraft fees associated with major banks' checking accounts and write a brief argument based on their analysis.

-SEMESTER COURSE MAP covers ninety 45-minute class periods for 18 weeks of daily instruction.
+SEMESTER COURSE MAP covers eighty-eight 45-minute class periods for 18 weeks of daily instruction.
 Topics include Career, Taxes, Checking, Saving, Paying for College, Types of Credit, Managing Credit, Investing, Insurance, and Budgeting.
 Unit tests and assessments are provided.
-NGPF offers hundreds of individual lessons and activities, as well as ...
+NGPF offers hundreds of individual lessons and activities, as we...